-Article in DER STANDARD, 09-Oct-2020 on Professor Rastellis recent Nature Nanotechnology publication "Nuclear spin quantum register in an optically active semiconductor quantum dot" (Evgeny A. Chekhovich, Saimon Covre da Silva, Armando Rastelli)
+Article in DER STANDARD, 09-Oct-2020, opens an external URL in a new window on Professor Rastellis recent Nature Nanotechnology publication "Nuclear spin quantum register in an optically active semiconductor quantum dot, opens an external URL in a new window" (Evgeny A. Chekhovich, Saimon Covre da Silva, Armando Rastelli)

 @ Ars Electronica 2020 - In Kepler's Gardens